 Mike Tirico joined NBC Sports Group in July 2016 to work on an array of high-profile properties, including the Olympics, NFL, horse racing, golf, Notre Dame Football, and other big events.
 In February 2017, Tirico was named NBC’s primetime Olympic host, with his first broadcast in this role to come at the 2018 PyeongChang Olympics.
 In May 2017, Tirico was named NBC’s play-by-play voice for Thursday Night Football, alongside analyst Cris Collinsworth.
 NBC/NFL Network Thursday Night Football was primetime television’s #2 show in the 2016-17 TV season.

 Tirico is the on-site host for NBC’s Football Night in America, the most-watched studio show in sports, which leads into Sunday Night Football.
 In a play-by-play role, he called six 2016 NFL regular season games – four with Collinsworth on NBC and two with Doug Flutie on NBC-produced NFL Network telecasts.
-In addition, he handled play-by-play for Notre Dame Football’s first three home games on NBC.
+In addition, Tirico was named the full-time lead play-by-play voice of NBC Sports’ Notre Dame Football coverage in August 2017.
 In the spring of 2017, Tirico debuted as the host of NBC’s Triple Crown horse racing – covering the Kentucky Derby, Preakness Stakes, and Belmont Stakes.

 Tirico made his NBC Sports Group debut in July 2016 as host of NBC Sports’ live coverage of The Open from Royal Troon in Scotland.
 Shortly thereafter, he made his Olympics debut as host for NBC’s daytime coverage of Rio 2016.
 Also last fall, Tirico served as host of The Ryder Cup and NBC’s primetime coverage of the Breeders’ Cup World Championships.